 At a minimum, this means verifying that the appliance has correctly detected all of its hard disks.
 Many vendors include a built-in diagnostic function that users can run to assess the overall health of the appliance.

 In most cases, this means configuring the disks to be part of a RAID array.
 However, organizations commonly configure NAS appliances as JBOD storage.
 Also, it isn't always appropriate to include every hard disk in a RAID configuration.
 Sometimes hard disks are used for caching or as a hot spare, as noted in Step 9.

 The number of volumes that should be created depends on how the organization will use the appliance.
 If the appliance will be used as a file server, for example, it might be appropriate to create a single, large volume.
 If the firm will use the NAS appliance for departmental file sharing, the departments could be isolated from one another by creating a separate volume for each department.

 Step 6: Configure access permissions for the volumes

-This can mean a few different things depending on the appliance's purpose.
-If the appliance will be used as a file server, you need to establish share-level permissions.
-Depending on the file system the appliance uses, you may also need to establish some file-level permissions.
+This can mean a few different things, depending on the appliance's purpose.
+If the appliance will be used as a file server, you must establish share-level permissions.
+Depending on the file system the appliance uses, you might also need to establish some file-level permissions.

 Step 7: Configure network access

-You need to assign an IP address to the appliance (unless you plan to use dynamically assigned IP addresses) and create the corresponding DNS host record.
+You must assign an IP address to the appliance -- unless you plan to use dynamically assigned IP addresses -- and create the corresponding DNS host record.
 Typically, you also have to enable the appropriate access protocol.
-Most higher-end NAS appliances support multiple access protocols such as Server Message Block, AppleTalk, NFS, FTP or iSCSI, and it is up to administrators to enable the protocols they want to use.
+Most higher-end NAS appliances support multiple access protocols -- such as SMB, AppleTalk, NFS, FTP or iSCSI -- and it's up to administrators to enable the protocols they want to use.